LeoNam543/movie-game-reviews/README.md

 # software-server
-This application is a website
+This application is a website where user can register leave reviews for movies/games.

 To install dependencies: